kinire98/klone/README.md

 - Make an option to exclude directories
 - An option to store the configuration in a configuration file, so you don't have to indicate the paths or the exclusions all the time.
 (Maybe with a [tui](https://docs.rs/tui/latest/tui)).
 It will also be useful to show progress
 - A way to make differential and incremental backups.
 This is improbable because it defeats the purpose of the application.
+## TODOS
+- Add behaviour for Windows when file or dir doesn't exist
+- Change transfer of ownership to reference passing to avoid clones and improve performance time and memory wise